rgruyters/nvim/README.md

-# My basic IDE config for Neovim
+# My Personalized Development Environment

+This is my personalized config and plugins for [Neovim](https://neovim.io).

 ## Install Neovim